sonic-net/SONiC/doc/vrrp/VRRP_Adaptation_HLD.md

 Add a new VRRP container to host VRRP protocol operations.
 We control whether the VRRP feature is enabled through the FEATURE table in Config DB, which is disabled by default.

-vrrpcfgd:
-  - Subscribes to CONFIG_DB tables, parsing configurations and passes to vrrpd by using FRR CLI commands.

 vrrpd:
   - Responsible for all VRRP protocol related calculations.
 VRRP packets are sent and received in vrrpd and states are updated accordingly.
   - Match VRRP instance tracking interface and recalculate priority.

-zebra:
-  - Provide an API for vrrpd to update kernel Macvlan device state.
-  - Listen for kernel interface state change events and notify vrrpd.

 vrrpmgrd:
   - Listens to VRRP create, delete and parameter change in CONFIG_DB.
 Complete the following tasks:
     - Add/del Linux Macvlan device to kernel.
 The Macvlan device name starting with 'Vrrp4-' or 'Vrrp6-'.
     - Config virtual MAC to Macvlan device;
     - Add/del VIP to Macvlan device;
-    - Update VRRP instance configuration to the APPL DB.
+    - Update VRRP instance configuration to the APPL DB;
+    - Update VRRP instance configuration to vrrpd by using vtysh commands.

 vrrpsyncd:
   - Complete the following tasks:
     - Listen for kernel Macvlan device state change events, The state of the Macvlan device here determines the Master/Backup state of the VRRP instance, where up represents Master and down represents Backup.
     - Update the kernel Macvlan device state to the APPL DB.

+##### BGP container

+zebra:
+  - Provide an API for vrrpd to update kernel Macvlan device state.
+  - Listen for kernel interface state change events and notify vrrpd.

 ##### SWSS container